Frank Murphy (radio personality): WPLA

-On February 15, 2021, Murphy began hosting the midday show on 104.9 WPLA, which airs a classic hits format under the brand Lake FM.
+On February 15, 2021, Murphy began hosting the midday show on 104.9 WPLA, which aired a classic hits format under the brand LakeFM.
+He was moved to the afternoon shift in 2022.

+WGAP

+On September 25, 2023, Murphy began hosting the afternoon show on 105.9 & 1400 WGAP, which airs a classic hits format under the brand FUN FM.

+WJXB

+On August 1, 2025, Murphy joined WJXB as a weekend/swing announcer.
+He hosts the cluster's public affairs show, "East Tennessee Now," which airs Sunday mornings and is published as a podcast.

 Television career

-In 2016, Murphy began hosting East Tennessee PBS Scholars' Bowl, a long-running televised academic quiz show in which high school teams compete in a single-elimination tournament.
+In 2016, Murphy began hosting Tennessee Scholars' Bowl, a long-running televised academic quiz show in which high school teams compete in a single-elimination tournament.
 He was one of two hosts for the 2017 and 2018 seasons and became the sole host beginning with the show's 35th season, which aired in 2019.
+He became the show's head writer beginning with the 40th season in 2024.

 Scholar's Bowl has been on East Tennessee PBS since 1985.
 Previous hosts include Hop Edwards, Jim Kuehn, Diana Morgan, Sanda Allyson, Jack Ryan, and Ernie Roberts.
 Approximately 60 episodes are recorded each October and November.
 The new shows air on weeknights during January, February, and March and are repeated over the summer.
 Previous seasons are repeated in the Spring and Fall.

 In May, 2021, Murphy began hosting a half-hour interview show on East Tennessee PBS called Up Close with Frank Murphy.
 The show airs once a month and past episodes are found on the PBS Passport app.
-Interviewees include Dr. Jerry Punch, Dr. Dawnie Steadman, Kathryn Frady, Leanne Morgan, Cylk Cozart and others.
+Interviewees include Dr. Jerry Punch, Dr. Dawnie Steadman, Kathryn Frady, Leanne Morgan, Cylk Cozart, Emily Ann Roberts, Ricky "The Dragon" Steamboat, and others.

 Improv career

 Murphy took an improv class in 2000 from the City of Burbank Department of Parks & Recreation.
 The class was titled "Improv for Ages 13 and Up" and was taught by Steve Saracino.

 In June 2002, Murphy joined the comedy improv group Einstein Simplified.
 They perform short-form improv every Tuesday night at Scruffy City Hall on Market Square in downtown Knoxville.
 Prior to Scruffy City Hall, the troupe performed at Manhattan's, Patrick Sullivan's, The Square Room, Side Splitters, and The Well.
+Murphy retired from the troupe in 2024 but occasionally returns to perform in special anniversary shows.

 In addition to their weekly show, the members of Einstein Simplified perform at private parties and corporate functions.
 For three years they performed at the First Night Knoxville celebration on New Year's Eve.

-The group was cast in the partially improvised horror film "Fish Bait" in 2008.
+The group was cast in the partially improvised horror film Fish Bait in 2008.
 Filming took place in early October on Norris Lake.
 Murphy plays a character named "Frank" who books a fishing trip with three buddies when things go awry.

-In 2019, filmmaker John Hudgens began filming a documentary titled "Chair!" that explores comedy improv through the experience of Einstein Simplified's 25th anniversary.
+In 2019, filmmaker John Hudgens began filming a documentary titled Chair! that explores comedy improv through the experience of Einstein Simplified's 25th anniversary.